bcrowell/bcrowell.github.io/faster_than_light/index.md

 depends only on the displacement vector, and not on anything else.
 This gives us a way of defining a measurement of the "length" of the vector.

+But watch out, because these "lengths" don't have to behave in all the same ways as lengths of arrows on a piece of paper.
+The figure below is a simplified spacetime diagram of the Hafele-Keating experiment, with the plane simply traveling straight away from home base and then coming back at the same speed.

 ![Simplified spacetime diagram of the Hafele-Keating experiment.](hafele-keating-and-simplification.png)

-But watch out, because these "lengths" don't have to behave in all the same ways as lengths of arrows on a piece of paper.
-The figure above is a simplified spacetime diagram of the Hafele-Keating experiment, with the plane simply traveling straight away from home base and then coming back at the same speed.
 If you thought that ruler distances on paper were valid indications of clock time, then you would expect the traveling clock to record more time than the home-base one.
 But remember, it's always the clock that *doesn't* speed up, slow down, or swerve that experiences the most time.
 That is, it's the other way around compared